Get active

 Change the way you travel

 Livestock farming is responsible for 18% of human-induced greenhouse gas emissions worldwide.
 Consider a vegan or vegetarian diet or reduce your meat and dairy consumption.
-A sustainable diet is not only good for you, but also for the planet and our oceans.
+A sustainable diet is not only good for you but also for the planet and our ocean.
 If you eat fish, make sure it comes from a sustainable source.
 Avoid cheap fish from destructive large-scale fisheries and buy from local fishermen where possible.

 Reduce marine pollution